 If you’re deciding if painting or staining shelves is the right choice for you, you should consider:

 Do you want the shelves to match the wall, or do you need an eye-catching design piece?
-This will help you decide what’s the best paint color for your wooden shelves.
+This will help you decide the best paint color for your wooden shelves.

 Materials for Painting Wood Shelves

 Before it’s time to paint the shelves, here’s what you’ll need to prep them: